 Kampong Gelam is Singapore’s oldest urban quarter, occupied by Malay and Arab communities during the colonial era.
 The most prominent landmark is the Sultan Mosque, built in 1824 for Singapore’s first sultan.

 Drop by the hipster Haji Lane for fun murals and shops, plus bustling restaurants serving international cuisine like Mexican burritos!

 How to get there: 5min walk from Bugis MRT (DTL/EWL), exit D to the Sultan Mosque.
 Haji Lane is just a 2min walk away from there (Google Maps)

 New York has Times Square, we have Orchard Road.
 Picture dozens of megamalls all lined up on one street — truly a shopaholic’s paradise.

-You could easily spend hours just at Takashimaya, ION Orchard and [email protected] But even if you’re not much of a shopper, Orchard Road is great for dining and walking around.
+You could easily spend hours just at Takashimaya, ION Orchard and 313@Somerset.
+Besides your standard Zara and Adidas, check out homegrown brands like CHARLES & KEITH, Love, Bonito and The Editor’s Market.
+But even if you’re not much of a shopper, Orchard Road is great for dining and walking around.

 *Pro-tip: Spend a minimum of S$50 at ION Orchard and gain free entry to ION Sky, a viewing gallery on the 55th floor!

 How to get there: Take the MRT to Somerset (NSL).
-The exit leads to 3 malls — [email protected], Orchard Central and Orchard Gateway
+The exit leads to three malls — 313@Somerset, Orchard Central and Orchard Gateway (Google Maps)

 Day 4: Day-trip to Singapore’s offshore islands